Breadcrumb

 For a successful return to work, you need flexibility, good communication and support.
 Some tips:

 - Stay in touch with your employer.
 Avoid disappearing completely during your absence.
 Regular contact with your employer can help keep you closer to your work and remove possible barriers.
 Go ahead and reach out yourself if you don’t hear anything.
+Also know that, since 2026, your employer is obliged to keep in touch with you - who does this and how often is included in a procedure in your company policy.

 Note: The occupational doctor will not assess your capacity for work during this consultation.
 All they will do is suggest ways to make your workplace more suited to your condition.